aldato/vagrant-rh-aap/README.md

 is tested in Fedora using libvirt images.
 The vagrant-registration plugin is used to automatically manage the licensing of the underlying RHEL VMs.

+This repository has been changed to be able to deploy AAP in a single VM, meaning that the DB will be installed in the same VM as the Automation Controller and no Automation Hub and SSO will be installed.

 ## Handling .env file

 To import the values stored in a .env file run this command: